jmikedupont2/formal.land/blog/2022-06-15-status update-tezos.md

 tags: [tezos, coq-of-ocaml, coq]
 ---

-Here we give an update on our verification effort on the protocol of Tezos.
+Here we give an update on our [verification effort](https://nomadic-labs.gitlab.io/coq-tezos-of-ocaml/) on the protocol of Tezos.
 We add the marks:
 * ✅ for "rather done"
 * 🌊 for "partially done"
 * ❌ for "most is yet to do"

+On the website of project, we also automatically generates pages such as [Compare](https://nomadic-labs.gitlab.io/coq-tezos-of-ocaml/docs/status/compare/) to follow the status of the tasks.

 <!-- truncate -->